Mandan gains confidence after sweep of Bismarck High

 The weather complications in April mean a heavy May schedule for the Braves.

-After welcoming Williston (3-8, 0-8 West Region) to town for Senior Night todday, Mandan hits the road to play a quartet of East Region teams in the Fargo tournament this weekend.
+After welcoming Williston (3-8, 0-8 West Region) to town for Senior Night Thursday, Mandan hits the road to play a quartet of East Region teams in the Fargo tournament this weekend.

 Gustavsson is glad his squad will be getting plenty of action before the region tournament starts in late May.